Academic Year Law Student Externships and Fellowships

 Opportunities may include interviewing and presenting legal information to clients, and/or research, investigation, and assisting with development and program needs.
 PTLA also makes an effort to tailor responsibilities to each intern’s respective interests and goals.
 Interns can expect their experiences to enhance their understanding of Maine's civil legal system and of the obstacles people with low incomes face as they attempt to resolve often overwhelming legal matters.

 Interns will learn how PTLA and other nonprofit legal services providers work to overcome barriers to justice, while making valuable contributions toward this goal.
-Activities may include attending staff case review sessions, observing court cases, participating in our summer lecture series introducing many of our areas of practice, and participating in group projects.
+Activities may include attending staff case review sessions, observing court cases, participating in trainings introducing many of our areas of practice, and participating in group projects.

 Duties and Responsibilities may include: